SAFE UNDER THE SUN

 We know.
 The first thing you think of when you finally get to see the sun after many months of darkness is that you should indulge in it, not shield yourself from it.
 There is no doubt that a moderate dose of sunlight is good for you, even essential to your well-being.
 But excessive sun exposure can lead to a number of health concerns, such as skin cancer, premature ageing and suppression of the immune system and natural defense mechanisms of the skin.

 Maybe this isn’t all news to you, but the fact that our hair also takes damage of sun exposure is sometimes overlooked.
 Yet, every August, you stare at the ends of your hair, wondering why they are so brittle.
 How did this happen?
-Well, the heat and rays of the sun do not only affect your skin, but your hair too, causing protein loss, dryness and eventually split
+Well, the heat and rays of the sun do not only affect your skin, but your hair too, causing protein loss, dryness and eventually split ends.
+Using hair masks, leave-in treatments, heat protector with UV shield, and covering your hair is essential to avoid brittle and damaged hair during the summer time.
+The heat opens up your cuticles so you hair will absorb the moisture and shine of leave-in treatments and hair masks considerably faster.

 The sunny side